Project Management for Change (PM4C) FAQs

 Nonprofits will be given training and worksheets to help develop their problem statement for their project scoping needs prior to the event.

-The 2019 DC PMDoS event will be held at the Stamp Student Union at the University of Maryland, College Park—a highly metro-accessible location!
-For those using the DC Metro, College Park is accessible via the Green Line, as well as multiple bus lines.
-When planning to use public transportation, please remember that MLK, Jr. Day is a Federal holiday and may impact mass transit availability.
-Transportation will be provided between the rail station and Stamp Student Union.
-Look for more information in our event newsletter.
+The 2019 D.C.
+PMDoS event will be held at the Stamp Student Union at the University of Maryland, College Park—a highly metro-accessible location!
+For those using the D.C.
+Metro, College Park is accessible via the Green Line, as well as multiple bus lines.

 WHAT IS THE DRESS CODE?

 This is a professional event.
-Business professional attire, at minimum, is strongly encouraged.
+Business casual attire, at minimum, is strongly encouraged.

 WHAT HAPPENS IF THERE IS INCLEMENT WEATHER?

-We understand that January weather can be unpredictable.
-Decisions on inclement weather will be made on Sunday afternoon, the day before the event.
+We understand that Winter weather can be unpredictable.
+Decisions on inclement weather will be made the day before the event.
 Participants will be notified of any changes (i.e., a start time change or event cancellation) by email and announcements will be made via social media.

 DO I NEED TO BRING ANYTHING TO THE EVENT?